-- Increase workforce awareness of operational authority and resources to enable efficient enterprise-wide emergency responses and recovery. - Promote community awareness of available services and resources offered by Public Works as it relates to emergency management and other related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery efforts. - Support preparation for emerging social, environmental, health, and technology issues, including the overlap of issues as new trends present challenges in emergency management.
+- Increase workforce awareness of operational authority and available resources to facilitate efficient enterprisewide emergency responses and recovery efforts. - Promote community awareness of available services and resources provided by Public Works, particularly in the context of emergency management and related municipal services. - Develop and strengthen strategic relationships and collaborative opportunities to support situational awareness, regional preparedness, response efficiency, and recovery efforts. - Support preparation for emerging social, environmental, health, and technology issues, recognizing the interplay between these issues and their implications for emergency management.